 “He gave his life for his fellow Americans, and he and his teammates remind us once more of the selfless service that allows our nation to stay strong, safe and free,” said President Obama in a statement.

-28 year old SEAL Nicolas Checque, who died of a single gunshot wound to the head, joins a list of other stories that suggest SEAL Team Six are dropping like flies following their supposed involvement in the May, 2011, Bin Laden operation.
+The case of 28 year old SEAL Nicolas Checque, who died of a single gunshot wound to the head, joins a list of other stories that suggest SEAL Team Six are dropping like flies following their supposed involvement in the May, 2011, Bin Laden operation.

 It was reported in August last year that 22 Navy SEALs, most of whom belonged to Team 6, died after their helicopter was shot down in Afghanistan .
 This was the largest loss of life in a single day since the 2001 invasion.

-Seal Team 6 Bin Laden Raid Bogus?
+Seal Team 6 Bin Laden Raid Mystery

-The only supposed member of Team 6 to come forward with their own account of what happened is Mark Owen (a pseudonym), who some how managed to publish a book without it being vetted by the White House, Pentagon or the CIA, of which tells a totally different story than was first described to the public.
+The only alleged member of Team 6 to come forward with their own account of what happened is Mark Owen (a pseudonym), who some how managed to publish a book without it being vetted by the White House, Pentagon or the CIA, of which tells a totally different story than was first described to the public.

 According to Owen, Bin Laden was not armed as first reported, did not pose a threat and did not use his wife or some other lady as a human shield .

-The idea that this would somehow prevent retaliation from Al Qaeda is absurd.
+Furthermore the idea that this would somehow prevent retaliation from Al Qaeda is absurd.
 If Bin Laden was supposed to have been killed in the compound, surely that’s all the information they’d need before taking revenge?
 And aren’t Al Qaeda supposed to be targeting America anyway?
 I didn’t think the needed an excuse?
 Then again the only attacks on US soil since 9/11 have either been “home-grown”, FBI entrapments or both.
 Other than the Fort Hood shooting, none of these have been a success.
 And far from seeking revenge, Al Qaeda are now working hand in glove with the United States in Libya and Syria.
 For an anti-western Islamic fundamentalist network, they don’t half flip flop.

 Who Are SEAL Team 6?

 SEAL Team Six is the colloquial term for the United States Naval Special Warfare Development Group (NSWDG), or DEVGRU.
 They were created in the aftermath of the 1979 Iran hostage crisis, in which Iranian revolutionaries were seeking payback for the CIA and MI6 coup of their democratically elected leader Mohammad Mosaddegh in 1953.
-For decades the US backed the dictatorial and ruthless Shah, so they considered it an eye for an eye.
-Since then Team 6 has been used as an elite counter-terrorism unit, but like the hostage crisis itself, all they’ve really been doing is picking up the pieces of America’s intrusive and careless foreign policy, or as some might argue being intrusive and careless themselves.